Amateur DB Cooper investigators reveal find from latest Vancouver search

 “Given the flight attendant account of seeing Cooper use a white material to wrap the $200,000 ransom, the mystery of the paper bag, the age of the white flat sheet, and the location of its discovery, the possibilities cannot be ignored,” Ulis said.
 “This item is at least 56-years old and was transported to the difficult-to-reach spot, within ½ mile of the 1980 money find, somehow, for some reason, by someone.”

-Ulis said the sheet will be displayed at CooperCon 2023 in Seattle, where he will also display the sheet.
+Ulis said the sheet will be displayed at CooperCon 2023 in Seattle.

 The search comes after Ulis claimed new information was revealed by the Seattle air traffic controller who managed the skyjacked Northwest Orient Flight 305, two US Air Force F-106 chase jets, and an Oregon Air National Guard T-33 during the 1971 skyjacking.